mwajdzik/course-angular/README.md

 - depending on the level of definition we can have a single or multiple instances of a servive
 - defining in AppModule we will use the same instance application-wide
 - number of services that are created is determined by number of providers: [OurService]
+- Angular6+ allows to skip adding services to providers, it also can improve performance as such services are lazy loaded
+    @Injectable({providedIn: 'root'})

 ## Cross-component communication: